Get acquainted with nodes and building conversation workflows in your NLX workspace

 You may either reuse the Escalate node anywhere in a flow or link to the same Escalate node from anywhere in the flow

-In some instances, you may wish to develop an escalation intent that handles an extended process before ending with the Escalate node (e.g., authenticating a user, sharing current wait times, or presenting a final pitch to complete a task with the bot instead of an agent)
+In some instances, you may wish to develop an escalation intent that handles an extended process before ending with the Escalate node (e.g., authenticating a user, sharing current wait times, or presenting a final pitch to complete a task with the conversational AI instead of an agent)

 Generative Journey